42 at gymkhana

 Situated in a light-filled mezzanine overlooking Wild by Tart’s pretty-yet-industrial restaurant, this elegant private dining room is the perfect spot for intimate dinners with atmosphere.
 The bold, modern decor is matched by a menu of contemporary Mediterranean dishes, including the restaurant’s famed flatbreads and delectable vegetarian plates.
 Alternatively, opt for the Feasting Menu and have a parade of dishes brought to your table to share family style for the ultimate convivial experience.

-The Mezzanine at Wild by Tart can seat up to 15 guests seated and 20 standing, wildbytart.com
+The Mezzanine at Wild by Tart can seat up to 15 guests seated and 20 standing, visit wildbytart.com

-Private dining at NoMad, Covent Garden
+NoMad, Covent Garden

 NoMad can host private events for 10 to 120 people, thenomadhotel.com